awonak/UncertaintyGo/README.md

 Ctrl + Shift + P > Tasks: Configure Default Build Task
 ```

-Use the following example task configuration to set tinygo flash as your default build command:
+Use the following example task configuration to set tinygo flash as your default build command, which will build and flash the package of the current open file:

 ```json
 {